jeffboody/libvkk/vkui/readme.md

 and one or more widget objects.

 A screen is required to manage shared resources, control the window stack, handle events and perform rendering.
-The screen accepts a VKK renderer which allows the app to define where rendering occurs.
-Typically an app will render directly to the display via the default renderer.
-However, an app may also render to a display embedded in a 3D environment via an image stream renderer (e.g. render to texture).

 Widgets are designed as building blocks which the user may inherit from to build more complex widgets.
 Inheritance is